Anti-Inflammatory Diet Plan →

 • ⅓ cup crushed peppermints or 4 candy canes, crushed

-• Optional sparkling sugar or sprinkles to coat (dye free sprinkles can be used)
+• Optional sanding sugar or sprinkles to coat (dye-free sprinkles)

 Instructions